nekoium/campfire/TECH_STACK.md

 ### Community entity

+Campfire supports multiple independent communities.
+In each one, the community entity is a distinct on-chain account that is also a member of that community group alongside ordinary members.

-For the MVP, the deployer represents the community entity.
-The address is public and all privileged actions emit events.
-A later version can replace the deployer with a multisig or community governance contract.
+For the MVP, the deployer controls this entity account.
+It has explicit additional permissions: invite or remove members, approve work where appropriate, and operate the local-credit rules.
+Each privileged action emits an event and remains traceable on chain.
+A later version can replace the deployer-controlled entity with a multisig or community governance contract without moving the entity outside the group.

 ### Membership